-Many of the older paintings at Lowood came from the collection of James Ewing, who bought a lot of art in the early-to-mid 19th century, both before and around the time that he and his wife undertook a thirteen-month Grand Tour of Europe beginning in 1844.
+Many of the older paintings at Lowood came from the collection of James Ewing, who was collecting enthusiastically in the early-to-mid 19th century, both before and around the time that he and his wife undertook a thirteen-month Grand Tour of Europe beginning in 1844.
 These and many of the other older pieces in the sale will have come to Lowood from Strathleven.

 There is also an interesting group of paintings by Frederic Leighton and his circle that most probably came from the collection of Vereker and Lilian Hamilton.

 Other noteworthy and unusual highlights in the sale include a rare 16th century Italian Urbino istoriata maiolica dish, an Egyptian cartonnage mask for a woman, circa 1st century A.D., and a copy of David Robert’s three volume elephant folio on Egypt & Nubia.